AdaiasMagdiel/hermes/mkdocs/docs/reference.md

 - [`fallback`](#fallbackcallable-action-void): Sets a fallback handler to catch all unmatched routes.

+- [`redirect`](#redirectstring-from-string-to-bool-permanent-false-void): The `redirect` method in Hermes facilitates the definition of redirects from one route to another, allowing for easy navigation control within web applications.

 - [`execute`](#execute-void): Required at the end of the routes declaration.
 Executes the router, matching the incoming request URI and method to registered routes and invoking associated actions.

 - [`clean`](#clean-void): Resets the router, clearing all registered routes and reinitializing default error handling routes.